Home Warranty Contractor Networks: How They Work & What to Expect

 Can You Choose Your Own Contractor?

-This is one of the most common questions homeowners have — and the answer is: it depends on your provider and your specific situation.
+This is one of the most common questions homeowners have, and the 2026 answer is: it depends on your provider and your specific situation.

 The Default Process

-In most cases, after you file a claim and pay your service fee (typically $50 to $125 per visit), the warranty company assigns an in-network technician based on your location and the type of repair needed.
-You generally don't get to choose who shows up.
+In most cases, after you file a claim and pay your service fee (averaging $108 per visit in 2026, with most providers in the $75 to $125 range), the warranty company assigns an in-network technician based on your location and the type of repair.
+According to ConsumerAffairs' 2026 research, most home warranty companies do not let you choose your own contractor by default.

 When You Can Use Your Own Contractor